Hi my friend,

 “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.”
 NKJV

 I’ve received God’s comfort in this area and share it with others so they can share the comfort they received from God with others.
-Working together the cycle of divorce can be broken!
+Working together relationships and marriages can be healed and the cycle of divorce broken!

-Kent presents teachings, classes, workshops, and full day seminars on the impact a parents’ divorce has and how God’s truth is the foundation for healing and enjoying healthy relationships.
+Kent presents teachings, classes, workshops, and full day seminars on the impact a parents’ divorce has and how God’s truth is the foundation for healing and enjoying healthy relationships and marriages.

 Kathy’s parents were married for over 50 years; however, by marrying Kent she learned what it was like to live with an adult child of divorce.
 Kathy shares her experience and perspective to those who don’t personally identify with the issues faced by adult children of divorce, but must live with the fallout.

-Kent and Kathy thank God for 31 years of marriage.
+Kent and Kathy thank God for over 35 years of marriage.
 They have 3 adult children and reside in southeast Michigan.